tylerlittlefield/tylurp/content/post/2018-04-28-harvest-data-from-the-web.markdown

 ## 15  2016      10198
 ```

-Notice that the pipe operator `%>%` allows us to write code in a step by step fashion.
+Notice that the pipe operator `%>%` allows me to write code in a step by step fashion.
 Personally, I find pipe syntax intuitive and more natural but you could do this the old fashioned way if you wanted.

 This chain has 11 lines of code so let's go over the steps involved.

 ### `read_html`

-We start with a URL and then call `read_html`:
+I start with a URL and then call `read_html`:

 ```r